syseleven/grav-docs-metakube/pages/02.Documentation/10.metakube-webterminal/default.en.md

 ---

 Every MetaKube cluster comes with a web-terminal directly in the MetaKube web interface that gives command line access to the cluster directly from the browser.
-To access the dashboard just click on the `Web Terminal` link on the cluster detail page:
+To access the web-terminal just click on the `Web Terminal` link on the cluster detail page:

 ![MetaKube Dashboard](metakube-dashboard.png)